tstibbs/geo-bagging/README.md

 I'm not good with colours or icons; I'd welcome any contributions.

+## What browsers does this support?

+Dev/testing is done in Chrome, it may or may not work in other browsers.
+Should work in Chrome on Android.
+Definitely won't work in Internet Explorer.

 ## Unit tests

 There are some basic unit tests covering some of the functionality.
 To run these go here https://tstibbs.github.io/geo-bagging/test.html or run these commands: